Twins vs. Orioles Player Props Betting Odds

 Correa Stats

-- Carlos Correa has collected 67 hits with 17 doubles, two triples, 11 home runs and 31 walks.
+- Carlos Correa has put up 68 hits with 17 doubles, two triples, 11 home runs and 31 walks.
 He has driven in 38 runs.

 Correa Recent Games